Shunsuke1119/convert_conversation_with_Whisper/README.md

 You can review the results of the transcription and listen to the audio of the relevant section.

 ## Before run
-Rewrite your settings to main_settings.yaml
+Append your settings to main_settings.yaml

 ## Run
 ```